 Note: If you are enrolled and successfully pass a UNO Dual Enrollment class for which you are awarded academic credit, you cannot be awarded additional academic credit at UNO via the Advanced Placement (AP) Credit process for the same class.

 Advanced Placement is administered by the College Board.
 Earning college credit through the AP Program depends on how well students perform on the national AP exam in May.
 Not every student who passes an AP course will achieve a score high enough on the national AP exam to earn college credit.
-A student's performance on the AP exam, however, does not impact dual enrollment grades and credit.

 Additional AP Resources:

 Visit the Nebraska Association of Collegiate Registrars & Admission

 To obtain copies of official AP grade reports, contact College Board directly at (888) CALL-4AP or visit: College Board